trentyou/trentyou.github.io/_posts/2014-12-3-UIView Animations and layoutIfNeeded.md

 ![](/images/notworking_post2.gif)
 </div>
 <div style = "font-size: 0.8em">
 The condition for the view to appear is that the above timer is currently running.
 Notice how the bottom is animating but the frame of the view is never reaching a Height of 50.0f.
-It's almost as if it's spring animating to a Height of 0.0f instead!
+It's almost as if it's spring animating to a Height of 0.0f instead.
 </div>